CalumDarroch/testing-an-API/README.md

 ### posts/1 path
 - The posts will be returned via both the HTTP (port: 80) and HTTPS (port: 443) protocols.
 This is not secure.
 - A JSON object is returned featuring a user id, a post id, post title and body.

+### posts/1/comments path
+- Comments will be returned using HTTP and HTTPS.
+HTTP is not secure.